 Copy the generated URL to share you video with a link or click the corresponding icon to share directly to TikTok.
 You can also share from the TikTok app.
 I recommend this option if you want to add trending audio, add a caption, hashtags, or tag another creator.

 And that's it!
 All that's left to do is watch the likes roll in on your newly shared TikTok.
+This method can be used to make fast-moving slideshows like this TikTok photography montage from Peach Surf Co.

 Check out the related articles below for more TikTok tips and tricks and subscribe to our YouTube channel for the latest TikTok trends.
 Follow us on Twitter if you want to reach out directly with questions and comments.